microsoft/pai/contrib/notebook-extension/README.md

 ```
 The cluster alias is a cluster name chosen by you, and the default port for web_hdfs_uri is 50070 (If this port doesn't work for you, please ask your administrator for the right WebHDFS URI).
 Multiple clusters can be added using the same pattern.

-Now you can use the command below to list your clusters"
+Now you can use the command below to list your clusters:
 ```bash
 opai cluster list
 ```